epe105/jboss-workshops/www/jdv/01-module.md

 [Guacamole](http://bit.ly/2dzB3b6) is an HTML5 web application that provides access to desktop environments using remote desktop protocols (such as VNC or RDP). **As long as you have access to a web browser, you have access to your machines.**

-Navigate to the login `${URI}` and login with the your user/password, both should be provided to you by your instructor.
+Navigate to the login `${URI}` and login with the your user/password.

 ![Guacamole Login]({{ "/images/guac_login.png" | prepend: site.baseurl }})

+:information_source: Both should are provided to you by your instructor.

 After logging in, you should see two groups, `term` and `vnc`.